A ship floats inside a quiet bay along the Arctic Svalbard coast surrounded by a jagged mountain range covered in of snow.

 Le Boreal

 The 200-to-264-guest Le Boreal combines high comfort with adventure.
-Cruising primarily in the polar regions and Pacific, she allows her guests to experience luxury, gastronomy, wellness, entertainment and active programming in remote destinations.
+Cruising primarily in the polar regions, Europe and the Pacific, she allows her guests to experience luxury, gastronomy, wellness, entertainment and active programming in remote destinations.

 Expedition Ship